mjcaley/aiospamc/docs/protocol.rst

     \r\n
     REQUEST_BODY

+Note: REQUEST_BODY must end with \n.If the data does not end with \n spamd will not return results.

 The structure of responses are also similar to HTTP responses.
 The protocol name, version, status code, and message are listed on the first line.
 Any headers are also listed and all are separated by newline characters.
 Following